Justin-Insight/mymindteam.com/content/test/child/_index.md

       icon: /testing-icon-tackle-limitations.svg
 testing_options_block:
   enabled: true
+  heading: >-
-  heading: Mind Team <span class="underline underline--secondary">child</span> testing options
+    Mind Team <span class="underline underline--secondary">child</span> testing
+    options
+  body: >-
-  body: Get started with our brief questionnaire and the experts at Mind Team will help you determine the test that best suits your child’s needs.
+    Get started with our brief questionnaire and the experts at Mind Team will help you determine the test that best suits your child’s needs.
   options:
     - heading: Child autism test
-      subheading: "Test your child for autism in a structured interview assessing:"
+      subheading: 'Test your child for autism in a structured interview assessing:'
-      body: >-
+      body: |-
         - Executive functioning
         - Feedback from friends, relatives and educators
         - Emotional/behavioral conditions
         - Personal history and medical records
       price: $3,300
       button: